RPC

 export const hello = (...args) => __internal_makeHttpRequest('/hello.telefunc.js:hello', args)

-So, when we call hello('Eva') in the browser-side, the following happens:
+When hello('Eva') is called in the browser-side, the following happens:

-1. On the browser-side, the __internal_makeHttpRequest() function makes an HTTP request to our server.
+1. On the browser-side, the __internal_makeHttpRequest() function makes an HTTP request to the server.

 POST /_telefunc HTTP/1.1